-Recommendation: Grade of A in World History and English 10 or B or higher in Honors World History and Honors English 10.
-Teacher approval and required student/parent/teacher signed contract.
+Recommendation: Grade of A in World History and English 10 or B or higher in Honors World History and Honors English 10 and student/guardian/teacher signed contract.

 It is recommended to take this course concurrently with AP Language.

 US GOVERNMENT 721506

 Year (10 credits)

 [12] UC / CSU (a)